& Ampersands are not to be used except in official firm names and some top level links on the website.

 Law library Use Pritzker Legal Research Center

-Law School Capitalize when referring to Northwestern but lowercase if referring to law schools in general or another law school.
+Law School Capitalize when referring to Northwestern Pritzker School of Law but lowercase if referring to law schools in general or another law school.

-Northwestern University School of Law Use in official press releases or upon first reference; use Northwestern Law or Law School on second reference.
+Northwestern Pritzker School of Law - Full name for first use in running text.
+Use Northwestern Law or Law School on second reference.
 Never use abbreviations such as “NU Law” or “Pritzker Law.”

-NU Do not use, spell out Northwestern University
+NU Do not use this abbreviation, spell out Northwestern University

-percent Spell out, do not use symbol "%"
+Percent Spell the word out in copy, do not use symbol “%”.

-percentage Use numerals, don't spell out unless the first word of a sentence: He is late 50 percent of the time; Five percent of the class is female.
+Percentage Use numerals.
+Don’t spell out unless it the first word of a sentence: He is late 50 percent of the time.
+Five percent of the class is female.

 Off-site links Any links to pages not on the Northwestern Law site (including main University pages) should open in a new browser window.
 To do this, click on link name and select “blank” in the dropdown menu under “Target” in the Properties toolbox.